 Behavioral Health Court

-The 22nd JDC Behavioral Health Court is a problem-solving court established to address the large amount of people suffering with mental illness/co-occurring disorders and involved with the criminal justice system.
-The Honorable Judge Peter Garcia has presided over the behavioral health court since its inception in November of 2011.
-The National Alliance on Mental Illness (NAMI) of St. Tammany, a mental health advocacy organization, is an integral part of the Behavioral Health Court.
+The 22nd JDC Behavioral Health Court (“BHC”) is a problem-solving court established to work one on one with people suffering with mental illness/co-occurring disorders and also involved with the criminal justice system.
+Judge Peter Garcia founded and presided over BHC from inception in November, 2011 through February, 2020.
+Judge Alan Zaunbrecher currently presides over this problem solving court.
+The National Alliance on Mental Illness (NAMI) of St. Tammany, a mental health advocacy organization, is an integral part of the BHC.

 Reduce recidivism of individuals in the criminal justice system that have mental illness/co-occurring disorders and provide community protection with a cost effective, integrated continuum of care through the utilization of community resources.
 The court is used as a therapeutic agent to improve the quality of lives within the community.
 By holding defendants accountable and helping them to achieve long-term stability, participants become law abiding citizens and successful family and community members.